 Finally, if you like the challenge of catching the ninja-like, bait stealing sheepshead, this is the time of year the big boys start to show up.

-While sheepshead can be caught year-round at the pier, the biggest catches are typically recorded between November and February using fiddler crabs or fresh mussels as bait.
+While sheepshead can be caught year-round at the pier, the biggest catches are typically recorded between November and February using fiddler crabs, fresh mussels, or sand fleas as bait.

 Charleston County Park & Recreation Commission | Mount Pleasant Pier

 For more info please contact the pier at (843) 762-9946